 The Health Department’s inspects all public and semi-public pools, spas and hot tubs in Kansas City, Mo.
-Pools are inspected on average once per month.
+Pools are inspected on average once per month during a season.
 Except for the opening inspection, all routine inspections are unscheduled.

 - 10 tips for how to close your pool for the season

 - Pool operating permit application

 - Rules and regulations

 - Pool injury/accident report form

 - Fecal accident response form